scimemia/NRN-EZ/README.md

 Installation instructions for Windows: download the Win zip file and double click on the .bat file.

 **NOTES FOR LINUX USERS**
+Users need to run the nrnez.py file to run the NEURON simulations using the Python output of NRN-EZ.
+This opens the NEURON GUI and imports the simulation settings.
+This can be done from the shell without using the sudo command if NEURON was installed with the pip command in any location without using sudo.
+If instead NEURON was installed in a location that required the use of the sudo command, then sudo should also be used to run the nrnez.py file.

 **TESTS**